-Traveling and living abroad certainly challenged me, but in a good way.
-I have learned to adapt to new situations, to function and thrive even when uncomfortable or in the midst of big transitions.
+Traveling and living abroad certainly challenged me, but it helped me grow.
+I have learned to adapt to new situations, to function and thrive even when I feel uncomfortable or find myself in the midst of a big transition.
 I have enjoyed many cultures, embraced many differences, enjoyed many new tastes and experiences.
 I’ve adopted a few new ways of doing things.
-I even learned to use a squat toilet (though my legs and I never liked it).
+I even learned to use a squat toilet (though my knees and legs never will enjoy it).

 Traveling has certainly broadened my perspective and changed many of my priorities.
-I used to think “They should…” all the time; now I wonder what makes them do something differently, and why.
-Occasionally I even found myself accepting that their way might make more sense—at least for them.
+I used to think “They should…” all the time.
+But now, when they do something differently, I ask myself why.
+Occasionally, I have found myself accepting that their way might make more sense—at least for them.

-It's done the same with Dan.
-Reflecting back, every day overseas has been incredibly worth it.
-So worth it, in fact, that we can hardly wait to go back on the road again.
-What's next?
+On reflection, every day overseas has been incredibly worth it.
+So worth it, in fact, that I can hardly wait to go back on the road again.

 Because you know what?
 There are a whole lot of amazing places to see, foods to eat, and people to like out there.